UK Charitable Company

 Appoint Trustees & Draft Articles

-Appoint at least 3 independent trustees (directors).
+Appoint suitable trustees who meet Charity Commission eligibility requirements.
+Multiple trustees are generally recommended for good governance.
 Draft Articles of Association containing the charitable objects clause, a non-distribution clause, and a dissolution clause directing assets to another charity on winding up.

 Incorporate at Companies House

-File Form IN01 (Limited by Guarantee) online at Companies House (£50 fee).
+File Form IN01 (Limited by Guarantee) online at Companies House (applicable government filing fee applies).
 Select “Limited by Guarantee” as company type.
-Approved same day or within 24 hours.
+Most online applications are processed within 24 hours, subject to review.

 Receive Certificate & CRN